jorley-santos/bash_scripting_practice/README.md

 # Backup-Folder

-Objective: This repository was created to store the scripts I used to practice some basic Bash Shell operations.
-The main script is used to create an executable backup command in Bash.
+Objective: This repository was created to store scripts I used to practice some basic Bash Shell operations.
+The main script (/script/backup.sh) is used to create an executable backup command in Bash.
 This command creates a copy of any folder inserted by the user, according the following structure:

 $ backup \<folder>